ramensoftware/windows-11-start-menu-styling-guide/Themes/21996/README.md

 * Squared search box
 * no search box on the start menu
 * changed 'All' to 'All apps' like it was on older Windows 11 builds
+* Reverted the search icon back to the one from 22000

 **Author**: [Tails](https://github.com/milesprower2293)